Warkworth to Snells Transfer Pipeline

 Fast Facts

-• Dual rising main approximately 1.4 km long
+• 1.4 km long dual rising main

-• Single gravity sewer approximately 3.6 km long
+• 3.6 km long single gravity sewer

-• Requires 409 steel pipes each 1219 mm diameter and weighing 6.85 tonnes
+• 409 steel pipes, each 1219 mm in diameter and weighing 6.85 tonnes

-The new wastewater transfer pipeline comprises the following:
+The new wastewater transfer pipeline comprised of:

-• a dual rising main approximately 1.4 km long from the Warkworth Pump Station to a new break chamber, and;
+• a dual rising main approximately 1.4 km long from the Warkworth Pump Station to a new break chamber, and

 • a single gravity sewer approximately 3.6 km long from the break chamber to the Snells Beach Wastewater Treatment Plant.

-The team have demonstrated a high level of commitment early on in the earthworks when they spotted a dotterel nest in the dirt and a bird hovering nearby.
-A protective fence was quickly put up around the nest and all operators were alerted to avoid the area to allow for the incubation period of three weeks.
+Strict controls were in place to ensure protection of the surrounding environment while construction was underway.
+For example, early on in the earthworks phase, our team spotted a dotterel nest in the dirt and a bird hovering nearby.
+We quickly erected a protective fence around the nest, and all operators were alerted to avoid the area for the three-week incubation period.

 Project Gallery